 Why the annual bonus miles & travel credit make the Venture X a keeper

 The Capital One Venture X has a $395 annual fee, which on the surface might seem like more than most people want to pay for a credit card.
+I totally get it.
 However, we’ve never seen a premium card that has perks that so directly and easily cover the annual fee: